12 Super Fun Vegetarian Snacks

 Toss them with spices and herbs before baking, like curry powder, smoked paprika, or oregano.

-These crunchy snacks are a great way to get your protein fixed.
-Roasted chickpeas have only four ingredients and take only 30 minutes to bake.
+These crunchy snacks are a great way to get your protein fix.
+Roasted chickpeas require only four ingredients and bake for only 30 minutes.

 6. Raw Vegetables and Guacamole